You'll receive $750 off

 Using indoor plants as bedroom decor in your space can be especially useful when you’re trying to bring back restorative and calm energy into your space.
 According to traditional Feng Shui principles, indoor plants can improve the energy within our home, and even promote good luck.

 The air-purifying effect many plants have on the environment isn’t the only positive thing about them.
 Many Feng Shui experts suggest that good ‘oxygenation levels’ can help promote good health and a better sense of well-being.

-A study by the University of Exter revealed indoor plants can improve productivity by up to 40%, and in some cases, reduce anxiety and improve mood.
+A study by the University of Exeter revealed indoor plants can improve productivity by up to 40%, and in some cases, reduce anxiety and improve your mood.

 The best indoor plants are those that are low maintenance and don’t negatively affect your energy or sleep.
 Some of the best indoor plants include a snake plant, aloe vera, spider plant, ZZ plant, pothos, and a bird’s nest fern.

 Some plants purify the air and remove toxins like benzene, carbon monoxide, and formaldehyde.
 This improves the air quality in your home.
 The most popular of these plants are the peace lily, pot mum, spider plant, pothos, aloe vera, ficus, and rubber tree.

 The easiest indoor plants to care for are the ones that are low maintenance.
 They require low light and sparingly need watering.
 Some indoor plants that are easy to take care of include the snake plant, peace lily, spider plant, ZZ plant, pothos, and succulents.